Family History >

 Meanwhile, the main Japanese strike force with the heavy carriers Shokaku and

-Zuikaku, veterans of the Pearl Harbor attack six months earlier, would sail south from Truk, screened from American forces by the
+Zuikaku, veterans of the Pearl Harbor attack five months earlier, would sail south from Truk, screened from American forces by the

 As the Americans rushed

 north to engage the Tulagi invasion force, the two Japanese carriers would swing west and, in a pincer movement, wipe out the American fleet.
 After destroying the American